minetest/contentdb/app/flatpages/help/package_config.md

 ## Introduction

-ContentDB will read configuration files in your package when doing a number of tasks, including package and release creation.
-This page details the ways in which you can use this to your advantage.
+ContentDB will read configuration files in your package when doing several tasks, including package and release creation.
+This page details how you can use this to your advantage.

 ## .conf files

+### What is a content .conf file?

 Every type of content can have a `.conf` file that contains the metadata.